kinspire/kinspire-portal/README.md

 ## 3. Development

-To run the Kinspire Portal in your local browser for development, in the same terminal window, run:
+To run the Kinspire Portal in your local browser for development, in a terminal window, run:

 ```
 $ yarn start